2009 Cleveland Browns season: Holmgren hired as president

 On December 21, Mike Holmgren was hired by the Browns to take over as their president.
 His duties included personnel management, and he also had the power to replace Eric Mangini as head coach.

 Week 16: vs. Oakland Raiders

 The Browns stayed home in Week 16 for a match with the Oakland Raiders, trying to extend their two-game winning streak.
 The Browns struck first with a 17-yard run by Jerome Harrison and a 42-yard field goal from Phil Dawson.
 Oakland kicker Sebastian Janikowski hit three field goals in the first half, including a 61 yarder to close out the half.
 However, the Browns led at halftime, 17–9.
 The Browns held the Raiders scoreless in the second half and Dawson hit two more field goals to lead the Browns to a 23–9 victory, their third in a row.

-With the win, the Browns improved to 4–11.
+With the win, the Browns improved to 4–11 and finished 2-2 against the AFC West.